 - Data availability – even so-called public data may be difficult to obtain, or hard to use in the form it is provided

-- Unique stories – having one-of-a-kind fact patterns, common to investigative stories, means training data can be hard to find and lessens or prevents re-using the same tools from one story to the next
+- Unique stories – having one-of-a-kind fact patterns, common to investigative stories, means training data can be hard to find.
+It also lessens or prevents the ability to use the same model in other stories.

-- Challenging problems – complicated source documents can make it difficult for categorization-by-algorithm, and may take on other meaning in relationship to other documents
+- Challenging problems – complicated source documents can make it difficult for algorithms to categorize the data.
+Also data may take on other meaning in relationship to other documents.

-- The need for accuracy – the extent of efforts required to verify algorithmic findings may offset the time and depth advantages of processing by machines
+- The need for accuracy – the extent of effort for verification may offset the time and depth advantages of processing by machines.

-- Cost-effectiveness – reporting time is less expensive than data scientist time — often talking to people can be just as revealing as interrogating data
+- Cost-effectiveness – reporting time is less expensive than data scientist time.
+Sometimes, talking to people can be just as revealing as interrogating data.

-- What is news? – a question that often defies human definition is difficult to pass along for use in machine analysis
+- What is news? – a question that often defies human definition is difficult to quantify for use in machine analysis

 However, AI systems can be very productive for prepping data, Stray suggests.
-He proposes more emphasis on using AI for ‘data wrangling,’ for example in two areas:
+He proposes more emphasis on using AI for ‘data wrangling,’ for example: